cartonmarkup/cssCarton/README.md

 That's all you need to know about cells.
 But wait there is on last thing.
 The mission of the cells is to provide the dimensions for your grid, nothing else.
-So it's inproper to use other styling than the dimension properties width, min-width, height and min-height or the overflow attribute to handle a cells scrolling behaviour.
-Maybe you can also use background if you have to, but you shouldn't.
+So it's improper to use other styling than the dimension properties: width, min-width, height and min-height or the overflow attribute - to handle a cells scrolling behaviour.
+You might also use background if you have to, but really you shouldn't.
 Why?
 I will tell you in the next section of this readme.

 # Responsive design
 Lets go back to theory for a second and talk about the promised [reponsive](http://en.wikipedia.org/wiki/Responsive_Web_Design) part of this framework.
 The many different screen resolution of modern divices force us to think different about what a page layout is.
-First get rid of the idear a webpage is a static layout with fixed dimensions like a page in a book, it can be flexible.
+First get rid of the idea that a webpage is a static layout with fixed dimensions like a page in a book or newspaper.
+A Webpage can and should be flexible - to some extend at least.
-Before I go to mutch into details, take a look on [media queries](http://www.w3.org/TR/css3-mediaqueries/).
-As you will see, they are simple controls for your stylesheets to manage differnt behavior for all kind of divices.
+Before I go into too much detail, take a look at [media queries](http://www.w3.org/TR/css3-mediaqueries/).
+As you will see, they are a simple way to control your stylesheets and to provide a differnt behavior for each kind of device.
 Can yo imagine a combination of media queries with a grid of cells?
+I can ;-)

     .Parent { width: 600px }